bmwiedemann/openSUSE/packages/c/ceph/README-packaging.txt

 The Factory ceph maintainers will take care of getting your upstream PR reviewed, tested, merged and, if necessary, backported.
 They will also take care of submitting the patch to Factory.

+Alternately, for patches that make no sense to submit to upstream main, you can open a PR against the ses7p branch of https://github.com/SUSE/ceph then ping the Factory ceph maintainers to get that reviewed and submitted to Factory.

 Caveat for testing
 ------------------